 After writing the 00h command, the column and row address should be given for the start page selection, and followed by the 30h command for address confirmation.
 The column address is ignored in the cache read random operation.
-And then, the CACHE READ RANDOM operation starts after a latency time tR and following a 00h command with the selected page address and following a 31h command, the data can be read-out sequentially from the 1st column address (A[11:0] =000h) after the latency time of tRCBSY.
+And then, the CACHE READ RANDOM operation starts after a latency time tR and following a 00h command with the selected page address and following a 31h command, the data can be read-out after the latency time of tRCBSY.
 After the previous selected page data out, a new selected page address can be given by writing the 00h-31h command set again.
 The CACHE READ RANDOM command is also valid for the consecutive page cross block.